microsoft/hummingbird/README.md

 pip install hummingbird-ml[extra]
 ```

-This includes optional dependencies like scikit-learn, lightgbm, and xgboost.
+This includes optional dependencies lightgbm and xgboost.
 If you do not need those, you can use:
 ```
 pip install hummingbird-ml
 ```